Mumble (software): Server integration

 Mumble fits into existing technological and social structures.
 As such, the server is fully remote controllable over ZeroC Ice.
 User channels as well as virtual server instances can be manipulated.
 The project provides a number of sample scripts illustrating the abilities of the interface as well as prefabricated scripts offering features like authenticating users using an existing phpBB or Simple Machines Forum database.
 The murmur server uses port 64738 TCP and UDP by default.
 The port number refers to the address of the reset function on a Commodore 64.

 An alternative minimalist implementation of the mumble-server (Murmur) is called uMurmur.
 It is intended for installation on embedded devices with limited resources, such as, for example, residential gateways running OpenWrt.

 Server hosting

 Like many other VoIP clients, Mumble servers can be both rented or hosted locally.
 Hosting a Mumble server locally requires downloading Murmur (included as an option in the Mumble installer) and launching it.
 Configuring the server is achieved via editing the configuration file.
 The configuration file holds information for the server's name, user authentication, audio quality restrictions, and port.

-Administrating the server from within requires a user to be given administrator rights, or can also be done by logging into the SuperUser account.
+Administering the server from within requires a user to be given administrator rights, or can also be done by logging into the SuperUser account.
 Administrators within the server can add or edit rooms, manage users, and view the server's information.